safecass/safecass/README.md

 limited set of features is available.
 The design documents are still accessible via the [SAFECASS wiki](https://github.com/safecass/safecass/wiki).

-The first release (Release 0.1.0) is scheduled by the end of October, 2015, and is going to be a minimally functional version.

 NEWS:
  * 10/27/2015: Working on building the core safecass library..
  * 10/21/2015: Travis CI build passes.